weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 To make the most of this benchmark, you can look at it from different perspectives:

-- **The overall performance** – Review the [benchamrk result section below](#results) to draw conclusions about what to expect from Weaviate in a production setting.
+- **The overall performance** – Review the [benchmark result section below](#results) to draw conclusions about what to expect from Weaviate in a production setting.
-- **Expectation for your use case** – Find the dataset that is closest to your production use case, and estimate Weaviate's expected performance for your use case.
+- **Expectation for your use case** – Find the dataset closest to your production use case, and estimate Weaviate's expected performance for your use case.
-- **Fine Tuning** – In case you don't get the results you expect.
+- **Fine Tuning** – If you don't get the results you expect.
 Find the optimal combinations of the config parameters (efConstruction, maxConnections and ef) to achieve the best results for your production configuration.

 ## What is being measured?

 For each benchmark test, we picked parameters of:
 - **efConstruction** - The HNSW build parameter that controls the quality of the search at build time.
-- **maxConnections**	 - The HNSW build parameter that controls how many outgoing edges a node can have in the HNSW graph.
+- **maxConnections**	 - The HNSW build parameter controls how many outgoing edges a node can have in the HNSW graph.
 - **ef** - The HNSW query time parameter that controls the quality of the search.